OSEMSAUCE/OSEM_SAUCE/README.md

 # OSEM🤘🌲
 ## Open Source Environmental Movement

+OSEM is about making the environmental field transparent.
+It's the *evidence* part of evidence based-reasoning.
+If thats what you're into than you're awesome👍️🌲️.

+Our primary task atm is making a f&&@ing huge repo of reforestation data.
+Tree planting campaigns raise a lot of very good questions which we will answer using an open source database.

-OSEM is A collaboration of awesome people who want environmental work to be powerful and transparent (not BS).
-Our main task at hand is making a HUUUUGE f'ing repo of reforestation data because we rocked at tree planting for so long and now we want to give back.
-Also, it's an awesome idea!
-If we publish even 5% of reforestation data (who planted what trees where and when), then it would tilt the whole industry towards transparency, which would have a MASSIVE effect on the quality and productivity of reforestation.
+OSEM is founded by former tree planting heavyweights so we're well-positioned to have a big impact here with your help.

+If we publish even 5% of reforestation data (who planted what trees where and when), tilt the whole industry towards transparency, which would have a MASSIVE effect on the quality and productivity of reforestation.
 For real.
-Right now, if you want ESG funding for reforestation, basically anyone can put up a website with experts and logos and claim to plant trees.
-But we can fix that by making the world's first sizable open-source reforestation dataset.
-You can go bananas🍌️🍌️ making visualizations 📊️ and investigations, and the industry will improve immensely with the expectation—requirement even—that reforestation be open source.
+You can go bananas🍌️🍌️ making visualizations 📊️ and investigations, and the industry will improve immensely with the expectation (requirement) that reforestation and other nature based carbon and offset projects be open source.

 **Please join us; there is TONS of work to be done.**